toitware/toit-watchdog/README.md

   // Feed it:
   dog.feed

-  // Stop it, if not necessary:
+  // Stop it, when not needed anymore. dog.stop
-  dog.stop

   // When stopped, close it.